Benefits and problems of registering a company in Brazil

 Dynamic growth opportunities

 - Multinational firms are attracted to Brazil because of the massive growing consumer market.
-Brazil is the world´s sixth largest economy, one of the top 10 fastest growing economies in the world and the largest economy in Latin America with annual average annual growth of 6% since 2006;
+Brazil is the world´s sixth largest economy, one of the top 10 fastest growing economies in the world and the largest economy in Latin America with average annual growth of 6% since 2006;

 - As of 2015, 52% of Brazil’s population is middle-class.
 Annual GDP growth of 6% also means family incomes are rising, meaning demand for foreign company products and services is rapidly increasing;